 CORONAVIRUS RESOURCES FOR SEATTLE, KING CO, & WA STATE

 WHAT: Solid Ground has helped our community overcome crises for over 45 years – and we’re here now to help people and our community during the pandemic.
 Visit our Coronavirus Resources webpage with regularly updated resources and information for Seattle, King County, and Washington State, or call our main phone line at 206.694.6700.
-We are all in this together – and together we will make it through.

 - City of Seattle Utility Discount Program – Eligibility and application information for discounted utilities for Seattle residents.